Olivier Salad – Russian Potato Salad

 Ingredients

-- 1 1/2 cup pickles naturally fermented or store bought, diced to ¼” cubes (use less if your pickles are more sour)
+• 1 1/2 cup diced dill pickles diced to ¼” cubes (use less if your pickles are more sour)

-- ½ cup scallions about 4 scallions, chopped (optional)
+• ½ cup green onion about 4 scallions, chopped (optional)

 Instructions

-Clean potatoes & carrots with a brush and place them in a pot.
-Cover with water and boil over medium heat until vegetables are easily pierced with a fork but still have a bit of resistance, about 20-25 minutes from the time the water comes to a boil.
-Do not overcook.
+Clean potatoes & carrots with a brush and to a pot.
+Cover with water and boil over medium heat until vegetables are easily pierced with a fork but still have a bit of resistance, about 20-25 minutes from when the water comes to a boil.
+Do not overcook, or they won't keep shape in the salad.

 Once cooked, drain the water and allow the vegetables to cool completely.
-Putting them in the freezer for about 15 minutes before cutting will help them retain the shape better.
-Do not freeze them though.
+Putting them in the freezer for about 15 minutes before cutting will help them retain their shape.
+Do not freeze.

-While the vegetables are cooking and cooling dice the polish sausage & pickles.
+While the rest of the ingredients are cooking and cooling, dice the Polish sausage (I use kielbasa called "Servilat" from the Russian store; you can use your favorite) & pickles.
 Chop the scallions, parsley & dill.
-Set aside.
+Add to a large bowl.

-Once the potatoes, carrots and eggs have cooled down completely, dice them into small cubes ( about ¼”).
+Once the potatoes, carrots, and eggs have cooled down completely, dice them into small cubes ( about ¼”).
+Add to the bowl with the rest of the ingredients.

 Recipe Notes